motomechatronics/amr_pallet_trucks/README.md

 Figure 1.1: Mechanical workshop environment.
 (1) AMR pallet trucks, (2) CNC machine, (3) full chip bin, (4) empty chip bin.
 </h4>

-In the following scenario, it staged an example of management of the residual metal chip bin by the AMR pallet truck using a web interface, as shown in figure 1.2.
+In the following scenario, it is staged an example of management of the residual metal chip bin by the AMR pallet truck using a web interface, as shown in figure 1.2.
 It leaves the fully automatic management to a later implementation.

 <p align="center">
 <img src="docs/webinterface.png" width="700" />